 How should Nike and Converse shoes fit?

-Before we get into each brand's size charts, we feel it's important to first know exactly how your shoes should fit to figure out whether you're rocking the right size sneakers on your feet.
+Before we get into Nike and Converse's size charts, we feel it's important to know exactly how your shoes should fit to figure out whether you're rocking the right size sneakers.

 Length-wise, Clarks recommends allowing about one finger's width of space between the end of your longest toe and your shoes to give you enough space to move, with the natural bend of the sneakers falling around the balls of your feet.